A PERSONALIZED APPROACH

 Kelly Buffaloe Taylor

-A pioneering visionary and advocate for self-care, Kelly Buffaloe Taylor, is the founder of I Heal Tap, a grief and bereavement wellness service that supports the healing of individuals and families.
-As a Certified Bereavement Counselor, Kelly equips her clients and community partners with a greater understanding of grief and bereavement as a means to promoting self-care.
+A pioneering visionary and advocate for self-care, Kelly Buffaloe Taylor, is the founder of I Heal Tap, a grief and bereavement wellness service that supports the healing of individuals.
+As a Certified Grief Counselor, Kelly equips her clients and community partners with a greater understanding of grief and bereavement as a means to promoting self-care.

 With a belief that “everyone deserves a safe place to heal”, Kelly Buffaloe Taylor, is also the creator of the Bereavement Healing Box.
 A comfort tool she formulated to help the bereaved move through the grieving process.
 Bereavement Healing Boxes allow loved ones to gently express condolences while encouraging healthy actions for healing.
 Conscious that loss is a varied experience, with no one approach effective for all, Kelly takes pride in carefully curating the contents of each box, ensuring it provides adequate care and comfort upon delivery.
 When asked what fuels her desire to deliver relief to those in grief- Kelly shares that it was her own experience with loss and healing that led her to be of service to others.

-Kelly has lent her expertise to several podcast as well as being quoted in Essence magazine online; go here to read https://www.essence.com/entertainment/essence/shacarri-richardson-op-ed/?amp=1
+Kelly has lent her expertise to several podcasts as well as being quoted in Essence magazine online; go here to read https://www.essence.com/entertainment/essence/shacarri-richardson-op-ed/?amp=1

 “When one offers comfort to another, it occurs in various ways from a phone call, a note card, or a box of healing items.
 Just knowing someone is holding space for you in their heart can change the trajectory of a bereavement journey.
 I Heal Tap is not just a service for individuals in need, it’s also a resource for those who want to support them.”

 Kelly holds a master's degree in Public Relations as well as a Health and Human Services degree with a concentration in death & dying.
-She received a certifications in bereavement counseling in 2003 and most recently became certified as a Death Doula and Emotional Freedom Technique (EFT) Practitioner.
+She received certifications in Grief Counseling in 2003 and most recently became certified as a Death Doula and Emotional Freedom Technique (EFT) Practitioner.